Marcin-L-Szczepanski/test-blockchain-js/README.md

   }
 }
 ```
-.calculateHash() method calculates and returns hash for the current blog
+.calculateHash() method calculates and returns hash for the current block.

 For creating hash we can use library called ['crypto-js'](https://www.npmjs.com/package/crypto-js).
 At the top of the script we need to import and assign the SHA256 hashing function:
 ```javascript